fuzziqersoftware/resource_dasm/README.md

 # realmz_dasm

 This project contains tools I wrote for reverse-engineering classic Mac OS games.
-There are currently three tools:
+There are currently four tools:

 - realmz_dasm, a disassembler for Realmz scenarios
 - resource_dump, a disassembler for resource forks
 - render_infotron_levels, a map generator for Infotron levels
+- dc_dasm, a disassembler for Dark Castle data files

 ## Building